cmclaughlin24/hermes/README.md

     A distribution rule is selected for a message if all evaluated labels match those in the message metadata.
 In the example above, Distribution Rule #2 would be selected because the `languageCode` label evaluates to `es-MX`, which matches the rule's condition.
 If a match was not found, the default distribution rule would've been applied.

-    _Designer's Note: The metadata labels are inspired by Kubernete's [Labels & Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) that are used by a deployment to identify which pods it should control._
+    _Designer's Note: The metadata labels are inspired by Kubernete's [Labels & Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) that are used by a deployment to identify which pods it should control.
+By specifying the labels to be evaluated, an event's behavior is guaranteed even if additional labels are added by the client microservice for other consumer._

 6. Once a distribution rule is selected, the distrubtion service filters and retreives subscriptions for the distribution event.
 A _subscription_ expresses interest in a specific event type and can filter individual message payloads to determine if it should be notified.
 There are three types of subscriber: